-1.16 For non-operational IT&T capex re-opener applications, licensees will be subject to the same requirements that applied to the IT&T projects submitted in the RIIO-2 business plan.
-The materials submitted should provide focus on the four assessment areas set out below: Project Justification; Project Definition; Project Resources and Cost Assurance.
+1.16 For non-operational IT&T capex re-opener applications, licensees will be subject to the same-The requirements that applied to the IT&T of this Guidance shall take precedence over any guidance document previously issued in relation to IT capex projects submitted in the RIIO-2 business plan.
+The materials submitted should providemust focus on the four assessment areas set out below: Project Justification; Project Definition; Project Resources and Cost Assurance.